 Fig.~\ref{Eigenvalues} shows the spectrum of the Liouvillian in the Kondo and bound regimes.
 We present the cross-over diagram that delineates these two regimes in Fig.~\ref{Eigenvalues}(a) through the value of the real part of the Double bound mode $\Re E_{DBM}$.
-A non-zero $\Re E_{DBM}$ signifies the bound mode regime, while a zero value indicates the Kondo regime.
-We further analyze the spectrum's real and imaginary parts in the Kondo regime in Fig.~\ref{Eigenvalues}(a) and (b) as well as the bound mode regime in Fig.~\ref{Eigenvalues} (c).
+A non-zero $\Re E_{DBM}$ signifies the bound-mode regime, while a zero value indicates the Kondo regime.
+We further analyze the spectrum's real and imaginary parts in the Kondo regime in Fig.~\ref{Eigenvalues}(a) and (b), as well as the bound-mode regime in Fig.~\ref{Eigenvalues} (c).
 We see the free band (spectrum 1; circles), the bound mode band (spectrum 2; crosses), and the diffusive band (spectrum 3; star) in the Kondo regime, where the majority of the weight in $\alpha_{E}^N$ lies in the diffusive band.
-In the bound mode regime, we also see the appearance of double bound modes (spectrum 4; diamonds) that have the largest weight in the coefficients $\alpha_{E}^N$ and hence they dominate the early-time impurity dynamics $S^z_0(t)$.
+In the bound-mode regime, we also see the appearance of double bound modes (spectrum 4; diamonds) that have the largest weight in the coefficients $\alpha_{E}^N$ and hence they dominate the early-time impurity dynamics $S^z_0(t)$.

 In~\cite{kattel2024kondo}, we showed that at the XX point without noise, there is a boundary phase transition at $J=\sqrt{2}$.
-When $J<\sqrt{2}$, the impurity is screened by many-body Kondo effect whereas when $J>\sqrt{2}$, the impurity is screened by single particle bound mode localized at the edge.
+When $J<\sqrt{2}$, the impurity is screened by the many-body Kondo effect, whereas when $J>\sqrt{2}$, the impurity is screened by single particle bound mode localized at the edge.
 Here, we turn to study the dynamical characterization of the boundary phases.
 In the bound mode phase ($J>\sqrt{2}$), the time-dependent magnetization shows oscillatory behavior $S^z_0(t)\sim \cos(\frac{J^2}{\sqrt{J^2-1}}t)$ when $t\to\infty$.
-However in the Kondo phase ($J<\sqrt{2}$), the impurity magnetization leaks to the bulk with the time scale proportional to the Kondo time $t_K=\sqrt{|J^2-1|}/J^2$.
-Detailed calculation showing this sharp phase transition in dynamical quantities is in \cite{supplementary_material}.
+However, in the Kondo phase ($J<\sqrt{2}$), the impurity magnetization leaks to the bulk with the time scale proportional to the Kondo time $t_K=\sqrt{|J^2-1|}/J^2$.
+Detailed calculation showing this sharp phase transition in dynamical quantities is in Appendix~\ref{noiseless-quench}.